-Want to turn data into graphics, learn typography, and make beautiful cover pages for any of our publications?
+Want to make beautiful cover pages for any of our publications, create stunning illustrations, or learn how to design a website from scratch?
 Comp Design.

-For specific questions about the Web Design track, contact Comp Director Akhil S. Waghmare (email@example.com).
+For specific questions about the Web Design track, contact Comp Director Hanna Kim (firstname.lastname@example.org).

 For specific questions about the Illustration track, contact Comp Director Isabella C. Aslarus (email@example.com).